nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

 1. From Hekate's `Home` menu, navigate to the `Launch` menu.
 1. Find `Atmosphere PKG3 emuMMC` and launch it.

 Hekate is now booting into your emuMMC.
 To verify that your emuMMC launched properly, open System Settings and navigate to System.
-You should see `AMS` next to the version number (`AMS` indicating that you're booted into Atmosphere), as well as an `E` at the end (indicating you are booted into emuMMC).
+You should see `AMS` next to the version number (`AMS` indicating that you're booted into Atmosphère), as well as an `E` at the end (indicating you are booted into emuMMC).

 ::: info